IMAgINE9Lab/SFCS/README.md

 # SFCS
-Sequential Datum-wise Feature Acquisition and Classifier Selection Algorithm
+SFCS is Sequential Datum-wise Feature Acquisition and Classifier Selection Algorithm

 # Citation
 To cite our paper, please use the following reference: